JJC3321/DocuSync/README.md

-# Live Document Editor for Codebases
+# Live Document Editor - MCP Server for Cursor

-An intelligent live document editor that automatically generates and updates documentation based on code changes, using MCP (Model Context Protocol) orchestration with Gemini, CodeRabbit, Daytona, and Galileo.ai.
+An intelligent MCP (Model Context Protocol) server that automatically generates and updates documentation based on code changes, designed to work directly with Cursor.

 ## Features